Marla Hanson: Personal life

 In 1997, Hanson married Douglas Howell, whom she had met on a flight to Cuba a few months earlier.
 They have a daughter together.

 In popular culture

-The story of the attack on Hanson was made into a TV movie entitled The Marla Hanson Story in 1991 where she was portrayed by Cheryl Pollak.
+The story of the attack on Hanson was made into the 1991 TV movie The Marla Hanson Story, where she was portrayed by Cheryl Pollak.

-Hanson was featured on episode 3 of the Netflix series Skin Decision: Before and After.
+Hanson was featured on the third episode of the 2020 Netflix reality series Skin Decision: Before and After.
 She received numerous treatments to improve her skin.